Harry S. Truman Supreme Court candidates

-During his two terms in office, President Harry S. Truman appointed four members of the Supreme Court of the United States: Chief Justice Fred M. Vinson, Associate Justice Harold Burton, Associate Justice Tom C. Clark, and Associate Justice Sherman Minton.
+During his two terms in office, President Harry S. Truman appointed four members of the Supreme Court of the United States: Chief Justice Fred M. Vinson, Associate Justice Harold H. Burton, Associate Justice Tom C. Clark, and Associate Justice Sherman Minton.

 Harold Burton nomination

 When Supreme Court Associate Justice Owen J. Roberts retired in 1945, Truman decided to appoint a Republican as a bipartisan gesture.
-Truman had first met Harold Hitz Burton in 1941, when Burton was elected to the United States Senate, where Truman was then serving.
+Truman had first met Harold H. Burton in 1941, when Burton was elected to the United States Senate, where Truman was then serving.
 Burton served with Truman on the Senate investigative committee that oversaw the U.S. war effort during World War II, and the two got along well.

 On September 19, 1945, Truman nominated Burton, who was unanimously confirmed by the United States Senate on the same day by voice vote, without hearing or debate.

 Fred Vinson nomination

-Chief Justice Harlan Fiske Stone died in office on April 2, 1946.
+Chief Justice Harlan F. Stone died in office on April 2, 1946.
 Rumors that Truman would appoint Robert H. Jackson as Stone's successor led several newspapers to investigate and report on a controversy between Justice Jackson and Justice Hugo Black arising from Black's refusal to recuse himself in Jewell Ridge Coal Corp. v.
 Local 6167, United Mine Workers (1945).
 Black and Douglas allegedly leaked to newspapers that they would resign if Jackson were appointed Chief Justice.
 On June 6, 1946, Truman nominated Fred M. Vinson, an old friend, as Stone's replacement.
 Vinson was confirmed by the United States Senate on June 20, 1946 by voice vote.